ACMI (museum): Games Lab

-The Games Lab was ACMI's display area for interactive video games.
+The Games Lab was ACMI's display area for interactive videogames.
 It celebrated the past, present and future of games and promoted this popular form of the moving image as a reflection of Australian culture.

-In 2003, ACMI commissioned an interactive game-based, site specific installation called AcmiPark, which was exhibited in the Games Lab.
-AcmiPark replicates and abstracts the real world architecture of Federation Square.
-It also houses highly innovative mechanisms for interactive, multiplayer sound and musical composition.
+In 2003, ACMI commissioned an interactive game-based, site specific installation called acmipark, which was exhibited in the Games Lab. acmipark replicated and abstracted the real world architecture of Federation Square.
+It also housed highly innovative mechanisms for interactive, multiplayer sound and musical composition.

 The Games Lab exhibited the Best of the Independent Games Festival for 2005, 2006 and 2007.
-In early 2007, Hits of the 80s profiled Melbourne's Beam Software and the secret history of Australia's place in the rise and rise of the video game.
+In early 2007, Hits of the 80s profiled Melbourne's Beam Software and the secret history of Australia's place in the rise and rise of the videogame.
 In 2005 an exhibition was dedicated to Sonic the Hedgehog called Sonic the Hedgehog: Icon of our Times.

 The Games Lab was incorporated into the Screen Worlds exhibition space.

-Online

-ACMI has a strong online presence, with regular updates being made to the ACMI website and a dedicated section for blogs, podcasts, videos and news.
-ACMI also has a number of online projects which encourage user-generated content.
-These sites include 15 Second Place, Generator and the Educators Lounge.